Perhaps it’s my midwestern roots preferring the understated over the maximalist.

 Where’s My Candy Fruity Strain Gang At?

-Even the wisest of elders still stand to benefit from trying out some of the new stuff out once and a while, if not just to keep up to date on the where the industry is today.
+Even the wisest of elders still stand to benefit from trying out some of the new stuff once and a while, if not just to keep up to date on where the industry is today.

 For example, when the mood does strike, I’ll very much enjoy an explosively gassy sativa just as much as I’d enjoy dark, dank, twangy, tree-root-smelling kushy mother fucker (in a good way).

-That said, when I listen to the sound of my heart there is one true love that rings clearer than them all: fruity strains.
+That said, when I listen to the sound of my heart, there is one true love that rings clearer than them all: fruity strains.

-No contest, hands-down, for me personally, when your dank has got that fruit all other arguments are moot!
+No contest, hands-down, for me personally, when your dank has got that fruit, all other arguments are moot!

 By all means, go ahead and disagree with that; I can respect the fact that we all like different things.